-Impact Travel is Wild Philanthropy’s in-house travel desk.
-It designs, costs and manages exclusive special access opportunities for conservation-focused travel to Africa for our Friends
+Conservation Journeys is Wild Philanthropy’s in-house travel desk.
+Working with partner african travel sepcialist, Journeys by Design, we design and deliver exclusive special access opportunities for conservation-focused travel to Africa for our Friends.

 Wild Philanthropy opens up the frontiers of travel and conservation for our Friends in a way that few others, if any, can provide.
 Powered by Journeys by Design, these extraordinary trips are designed to give travellers an in-depth view of some of our current projects and enable them to see the conservation and community projects we support.
 Special guests will join us along the way to give you expert insight into ecosystems, local communities, wildlife and conservation.